Submachine gun

 A submachine gun (SMG) or sub-gun is a magazine-fed automatic carbine designed to fire handgun cartridges.
 The term "submachine gun" was coined by John T. Thompson, the inventor of the Thompson submachine gun, to describe its design concept as an automatic firearm with notably less firepower than a machine gun (hence the prefix "sub-").
 As a machine gun must fire rifle cartridges to be classified as such, submachine guns are not considered machine guns.

-In the 20th century, the submachine gun was developed during World War I (1914–1918) as a close quarter offensive weapon, mainly for trench raiding.
+In the 20th century, the submachine gun was developed during World War I (1914–1918) as a close-quarter offensive weapon, mainly for trench raiding.
 At its peak during World War II (1939–1945), millions of submachine guns were made for assault troops and auxiliaries whose doctrines emphasized close-quarter suppressive fire.
 New submachine gun designs appeared frequently during the Cold War, especially among special forces, commandos and mechanized infantrymen.
 Submachine gun usage for frontline combat decreased in the 1980s and 1990s.

 Name

 There are some inconsistencies in the classification of submachine guns.
 British Commonwealth sources often refer to SMGs as "machine carbines".
-Other sources refer to SMGs as "machine pistols" because they fire pistol-caliber ammunition, for example, the MP-40 and MP5, where "MP" stands for Maschinenpistole ("submachine gun" in German, but cognate with the English term "machine pistol").
+Other sources refer to SMGs as "machine pistols" because they fire pistol-caliber ammunition, for example, the MP-40 and MP5, where "MP" stands for Maschinenpistole ("machine pistol" in German, but cognate with the English term "submachine gun").
 However, the term "machine pistol" is also used to describe a handgun-style firearm capable of fully automatic or burst fire, such as the Stechkin, Beretta 93R, Glock 18, and the H&K VP70.
 Furthermore, personal defense weapons such as the FN P90 and H&K MP7 are a subset of submachine guns.

 History

 Artillery Luger P08 pistol with snail-drum magazine and removable stock.

+Between 1894 and 1895 a fully automatic Borchardt C93 was demonstrated to the Austrian and United States militaries.

-In 1895, Hiram Maxim produced the 'miniature Maxim' which was a pistol-calibre Maxim machinegun weighing 27 lb that was sold in small quantities to various countries and tested by the US military but not adopted.
+In 1895, Hiram Maxim produced the 'miniature Maxim' which was a pistol-calibre Maxim machine gun weighing 27 lb that was sold in small quantities to various countries and tested by the US military but not adopted.

 In 1896, a select-fire pistol was patented by the British inventor Hugh Gabbett-Fairfax.

+Georg Luger himself demonstrated a hand mitrailleuse converted from a regular Luger pistol at the 1901 Austrian trials.